-We need to defer to other people, other “experts” in all of those fields to effectively make those decisions for us.
+We need to defer to other “experts” in all of those fields to effectively make those decisions for us.

 I’m more than happy to let Dr. D’Agostino decide for me whether the ketogenic diet is effective as a cancer treatment.
 I’m just not going to read through all the research.

 Ethos is the Greek word for character.
 In rhetoric, someone with a strong ethos is someone you can trust.
 The stronger the ethos, the more you trust them.

 I trust Dom to help form my opinions on the ketogenic diet.
 I trust John to understand storytelling.
 I trust Tim on the latest findings on psychedelics.
 To me, these people have a strong ethos for these fields.

 Since you’re here reading on Roman Fitness Systems, you trust that I know a thing or two about working out and eating well and whatnot.

 And, instead of reading the scientific journals and getting years of practical experience to know what you need to do to eat healthy and workout intelligently, you just read RFS articles.